 Pensacola Pledge Scholars Program

-Thanks to the generosity of Quinton ("Quint") Dean Studer and Mary Patricia Perdue Studer ("Rishy"), students from the City of Pensacola will have more opportunity to pursue higher education with the Pensacola Pledge Scholarship Program.
+Thanks to the generosity of Quint and Rishy Studer, students from Escambia and Santa Rosa counties in Florida will have more opportunity to pursue higher education with the help of the Pensacola Pledge Scholarship Program.

 Pensacola Pledge Scholarship

-- A First Time in College student (Freshman - FTIC)
+- A First Time in College (FTIC) student.

-- A completed application includes: a Pensacola Pledge Scholars application, two letters of recommendation and a 500-word essay on "what being a citizen of Pensacola means to me" by March 1.
+A completed application includes a Pensacola Pledge Scholars application, two letters of recommendation and a 500-word essay on "what being a citizen of Northwest Florida means to me."

 In order to maintain eligibility, scholars must meet the following renewal criteria:

-- Maintain a combined college 3.0 GPA or higher
+- Maintain a combined college 3.00 GPA or higher.

 The Studer Family

-Raised in working class families, Quint and Rishy Studer have both made community-based philanthropy, job creation and educational attainment the focus of their giving and investing.
-By their corporate work to improve healthcare for patients in Pensacola and around the world; their investment in Pensacola’s downtown historic district, waterfront, and the Double-A Pensacola Blue Wahoos minor league baseball team; and their philanthropic work to publicly and privately assist families in need, the Studers are an integral part of Pensacola’s growth and development.
-Through gifts like the Pensacola Pledge, the Studers are helping to improve the lives of others by creating opportunities for students to find their passion, serve their community and pursue higher education.
-He has written five books, including Hardwiring Excellence, the most read book on healthcare leadership ever published.
-Quint is also a respected healthcare industry thought leader and sought-after speaker.
+Quint and Rishy Studer have focused their gifts and investments on community-based philanthropy, job creation and educational attainment.
+Through their corporate work to improve healthcare for patients in Pensacola and around the world; investment in Pensacola’s downtown historic district, waterfront and the Double-A Pensacola Blue Wahoos minor league baseball team; and philanthropic work to publicly and privately assist families in need, the Studers play an integral role in Pensacola’s growth and development.